gburanov/code_practice/ruby/bookmarks/README.md

 * Used as many Rails as possible - including views
 * Wrote some basic tests - definitely less than needed because I am out of time
 * I use local: true in forms in preserve old Rails - I would not do it in real life
+* Instead of controller tests I decided to concentrate on integration - quick win

 ## Some things to improve
 * Add auth - devise? - if needed?